Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 1

-Poach chicken thighs in broth over medium heat for 20 minutes until fully cooked through.
+Poach chicken thighs in broth for 20 minutes until cooked through.

 2

 Remove chicken and shred finely.
-Reserve the broth — do not discard.
+Reserve the broth.

 3